The numbers are staggering.

 Equally staggering is that Australia is amongst the top scammed nations.

-In 2024, a report by Social Catfish, an online investigation service, found that the US is the most scammed country in the world.
+In 2024, a report by Social Catfish, a company that verifies online identities using reverse search technology, found that the US is the most scammed country in the world.

 The UK, Canada, India and Australia follow as the respective second through fifth most-scammed countries across the globe.